 Rocky Mountain Health Foundation strives to improve the health of western slope Coloradans.
 We are a catalyst and collaborator for innovative healthcare approaches.
 We want to promote the health and well-being of Western Slope communities.
 “Well-being” includes not only physical and behavioral health-related issues but the factors that can affect one’s health—or the social determinants of health.

 The Foundation is dedicated to being both a funder and a partner to community groups, keeping the grant-making process as easy and impactful as possible, while learning solutions along the way with grantees, as to how to best improve the health of our communities.
 This is our inaugural, pilot year.
 We are living, learning and adapting as we move through our first year of funding.
 It is anticipated that $1 million will be distributed in 2018 through both program and operating grants.
-To see our most recent list of grant recipients, click here.
+To see our list of grant recipients, click here.

 Rocky Mountain Health Foundation will consider one year funding commitments for general operating and programmatic requests from qualified nonprofit organizations who serve the 22 counties defined in the traditional maps of Colorado’s Western Slope (Archuleta, Delta, Dolores, Eagle, Garfield, Grand, Gunnison, Hinsdale, Jackson, La Plata, Lake, Mesa, Moffat, Montezuma, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Juan, San Miguel, and Summit).
 At this time, we are not funding capital requests.